Christina successfully defended her PhD in 2019.

-I am a PhD candidate with the ACS lab.
-I am passionate about applied, community-driven conservation science.
-My current work in the Great Bear Rainforest is centered around the traditional territory of the Kitasoo/Xai-xais First Nation where I collaborate with the community of Klemtu to address locally meaningful research questions.
-My research involves using non-invasive research methods (passive hair snagging and remote cameras) to monitor the movement and diet of bear populations (both grizzly and black).
-I hope to unravel the impacts these species have on each others’ salmon consumption, an exceptionally valuable resource for which humans also compete.
-My work is supported by an NSERC CGS (Alexander Graham Bell Supplement), plus in-kind and project support from the Raincoast Conservation Foundation, the Spirit Bear Research Foundation , the Hakai Network and the Tula Foundation, and the Resource Stewardship Department of the Kitasoo/Xai-xais nation.
+Christina is passionate about applied, community-driven conservation science.
+Her work in the Great Bear Rainforest continues and is centered around the traditional territory of the Kitasoo/Xai’xais First Nation where she collaborates with the community of Klemtu to address locally meaningful research questions.
+Her research involves using non-invasive research methods (passive hair snagging and remote cameras) to monitor the movement and diet of bear populations (both grizzly and black).
+She continues to unravel the impacts these species have on each others’ salmon consumption, an exceptionally valuable resource for which humans also compete.
+During her degree, her work was supported by an NSERC Vanier scholarship, plus in-kind and project support from the Raincoast Conservation Foundation, the Spirit Bear Research Foundation , the Hakai Network and the Tula Foundation, and the Resource Stewardship Department of the Kitasoo/Xai’xais nation.